starryalley/Anduril2/README.md

 - in standby (battery connected, main emitters off) both voltage and temperature (instead of just voltage) is updated regularly.
 This allows UI to read up-to-date temperature as well as voltage.

 # Planned modification/features

-## Breathing button LED during standby/lock

-Breathing button LED during standby/lockout.
-But the button LED only has 3 levels (off, low, high) so not sure if it's possible to simulate the pulsing effect.

 ## Improving button LED blinking when temperature is out of comfort zone